explic-ai/LLM-MRI/README.md

 # LLM-MRI

-## LLM-MRI: toolkit for visualizing activation region on Large Language Models neural networks
+## LLM-MRI: a brain scanner for LLMs

 As the everyday use of large language models (LLMs) grows, so does the necessity of understanding how LLMs achieve their designed outputs.